 The testing week is defined as Saturday through Friday.
 As testing at Veale Convocation, Recreation and Athletic Center is only available from Monday through Friday, 6 a.m. to 6 p.m., anyone who comes to campus on a weekend has the next business week to comply with our testing requirements.

-There are no other testing sites outside of Veale Convocation, Recreation and Athletic Center at this time.
+There are no other testing sites outside of Horsburgh Gymnasium in the Veale Convocation, Recreation and Athletic Center at this time.

 Even if you are coming to campus for a minute or two and have no interactions with other individuals, weekly testing is still required.